whad-team/whad-client/doc/source/cli/btmesh/btmesh-provisionee.rst

 This command performs a discovery of the nodes present within the network when the nodes are configured to use Directed Forwarding (DF).
 This methods tries to create a DF path for all adresses between the arguments `addr_low` and `addr_high`.
 Only the nodes that exist will respond.

-The result of the discovery will be displayed when using the :ref:`nodes_command`.
+The result of the discovery will be displayed when using the :ref:`provisionee_nodes_command`.
 The `delay` argument is used to customize the delay between the creation of 2 consecutive paths (a longer delay avoids collision of packets/failure of path creation).

 .. code-block:: text